nnethercote/Rust-CUDA/guide/src/nvvm/ptxgen.md

 There are a couple of special modules we need to load before we are done, `libdevice` and `libintrinsics`.
-The first and most important one is libdevice, libdevice is essentially a bitcode module containing hyper-optimized math intrinsics that nvidia provides for us.
+The first and most important one is libdevice, libdevice is essentially a bitcode module containing hyper-optimized math intrinsics that NVIDIA provides for us.
 You can find it as a `.bc` file in the libdevice folder inside your NVVM install location.
 Every function inside of it is prefixed with `__nv_`, you can find docs for it [here](https://docs.nvidia.com/cuda/libdevice-users-guide/index.html).

 We declare these intrinsics inside of `ctx_intrinsics.rs` and link to them inside `cuda_std`.
 We also use them to codegen